 The case for self-reflections

 Proponents would say employees taking part in the process impacts procedural justice, meaning how they perceive the fairness of the performance evaluation process itself.
-These perceptions are important because employees are not robots, their experiences have direct impact on how they perform.
+These perceptions are important because employees are not robots, their experiences have a direct impact on how they perform.
 If they perceive the process as fair, they’ll be more likely to accept the outcomes of the process, be more satisfied with their work, be committed to the organization, and be motivated to improve, which is, of course, the ultimate goal of performance management.

-The most progressive proponents might also mention that taking part in the performance review process can shift an employee’s perspective from a ‘check-the-box’ activity, or worse, ‘something that is done to me,’ to a ritual for their growth.
+The most progressive proponents might also mention that taking part in the performance review process can shift an employee’s perspective from a "check-the-box activity," or worse, "something that is done to me," to a ritual for their growth.
 This shift happens because of both the content as well as the context.

 Proponents would also emphasize the benefits for managers.
 In a job where employees produce tangible goods and are rated on the number of widgets produced, a self-reflection wouldn’t make much sense.
-However, in a world where the share of employees considered knowledge workers is ever-increasing, and with more of those employees working from home, much of the “work” that gets done in a day is not directly seen by someone’s manager or even their peers.
+However, in a world where the share of employees considered knowledge workers are ever-increasing, and with more of those employees working from home, much of the “work” that gets done in a day is not directly seen by someone’s manager or even their peers.
 In these cases, self-reflections can provide:

 A look at invisible labor: Self-reflection can show a view into the employee’s performance that is not otherwise seen and the employee’s perceptions of their development opportunities.
 A study found that employees who took part in a self-reflection were more likely to have deeper discussions about their performance and potential issues.

 A temperature check: Self-reflection can show a forecast into how the review conversation will go based on the discrepancy between what the manager thinks and the employee’s own opinion of their performance.
 This can give the manager time to prepare for difficult conversations.